python/cpython/Doc/library/socket.rst

 Some notes on socket blocking and timeouts: A socket object can be in one of three modes: blocking, non-blocking, or timeout.
 Sockets are always created in blocking mode.
-In blocking mode, operations block until complete.
+In blocking mode, operations block until complete or the system returns an error (such as connection timed out).
 In non-blocking mode, operations fail (with an error that is unfortunately system-dependent) if they cannot be completed immediately.
-In timeout mode, operations fail if they cannot be completed within the timeout specified for the socket.
+In timeout mode, operations fail if they cannot be completed within the timeout specified for the socket or if the system returns an error.
 The :meth:`setblocking` method is simply a shorthand for certain :meth:`settimeout` calls.

 Timeout mode internally sets the socket in non-blocking mode.
 The blocking and timeout modes are shared between file descriptors and socket objects that refer